itskpalusa/School-Library-Database-Application/README.md

 http://www.python.org/getit/

-### This program also uses sqlite3, which you can learn about here:
+### * This program also uses sqlite3, which you can download and learn about here:

 https://docs.python.org/2/library/sqlite3.html